Free Zone (Scientology): Relationship with the Church of Scientology

-The Church has remained hostile to the Free Zone, regarding it as heretical.
+The Church of Scientology has remained hostile to the Free Zone, regarding it as heretical.
 It refers to non-members who either practice Scientology or simply adopt elements of its technology as "squirrels", and their activities as "squirreling".
 The term "squirrels" was coined by Hubbard and originally referred only to non-Scientologists using its technology.
 The Church also maintains that any use of its technology by non-Church members is dangerous as they may not be used correctly.
-Free Zoners have also accused the Church of "squirrelling", maintaining that it has changed Hubbard's words in various posthumous publications.
-Lewis has suggested that the Free Zone has been fueled by some of the Church's policies, including Hubbard's tendency to eject senior members who he thought could rival him and the Church's "suppressive persons" policy which discouraged rapprochement with ex-members.
+Freezoners have also accused the Church of "squirrelling", maintaining that it has changed Hubbard's words in various posthumous publications.
+Lewis has suggested that the Free Zone has been fueled by some of the Church's policies, including Hubbard's tendency to eject senior members who he thought could rival him and the Church's "suppressive persons" policy which discouraged reconciliation with ex-members.

-After interviewing 16 Free Zoners in Denmark, Elizabeth Tuxen Rubin noted that they had not renounced the belief system of Scientology despite distancing themselves from the Church of Scientology.
-James R. Lewis suggests that these "sincerely-held beliefs of Free Zone Scientologists [...] offer the best evidence that Scientology is a religion in the legal sense of that contested term".